 However, the Xcel Energy BA/TOP areas are not contiguous with the Xcel Energy Systems.
 In some cases, Xcel Energy owns transmission facilities in the BA/TOP Area operated by another entity.
-Similarly, other utilities own transmission facilities within the Xcel Energy BA/TOP Areas.
-Xcel Energy will operate (switch) all equipment that it owns or which is considered integral to the Xcel Energy System and is within an Xcel Energy BA/TOP Area.
-At its option, Xcel Energy may contract with another BA/TOP Area Operator to provide for any or all of its operation requirements for transmission lines that Xcel Energy owns but are located outside of an Xcel Energy BA/TOP Area.
+Similarly, other utilities own transmission facilities within the Xcel Energy BA/TO Areas.
+Xcel Energy will operate (switch) all equipment that Xcel Energy owns or which is considered integral to the Xcel Energy System and is within an Xcel Energy BA/TOP Area.
+At its option, Xcel Energy may contract with another BA/TOP Area Operator to provide for any or all of its operation requirements for transmission lines or other facilities that Xcel Energy owns but are located outside of an Xcel Energy BA/TOP Area.